-Utilizing KonMari methods from tidying expert Marie Kondo, folding long sleeve shirts, sweaters and dress shirts will be a walk in the park.
+Utilizing KonMari methods from tidying expert Marie Kondo, folding long sleeve shirts, sweaters, and dress shirts will be a walk in the park.

 Before the masterclass on how to fold long sleeve shirts, let's dive into the KonMari method.
 Marie Kondo is an expert in tidiness.
-She has taken the world by storm transforming cluttered homes into organizational oases.
+She has taken the world by storm, transforming cluttered homes into organizational oases.

 According to the KonMari method, focusing on consolidating space and organizing with intention helps create the best way to fold long sleeve shirts.

-Step 4 changes depending on where you want to store your shirts.
-If you want to store them on your shelves then folding the shirts in half will suffice.
+Step 4: Depends on where you want to store your shirts.
+If you keep them on your shelves, folding the shirts in half will suffice.
 This condenses the shirts to stack them efficiently.
-Know that if you have a large amount of shirts to store that you’ll need decent surface area.
-More than 3 shirts in a stack can make pulling out any bottom shirts more difficult and cause shirts to exit the stack.
+You'll need a decent surface area if you have many shirts to store.

 Dress shirts can be trickier than the others.
 They tend to wrinkle easier and have the collar and buttons that can make folding more difficult.
-But never fear, the KonMarie method is here.
+But never fear; the KonMarie method is here.